 TAA compliant countries are typically something you should pay attention to if you’re going to be selling foreign-made products to the government.
 The TAA refers to “end products” from TAA compliant countries, which means they’re sold to the government virtually unchanged.

 There are over a hundred TAA compliant countries, so it might not be an issue for your business to stay within the regulations.
-However, countries like China, Russia, Pakistan, Malaysia and Taiwan are all on the restricted list, meaning you could come under fire if you sell their products.
+However, countries like China, Russia, Pakistan and Malaysia are all on the restricted list, meaning you could come under fire if you sell their products.

 The penalties for failing to comply with the TAA can be anywhere from a hefty fine to exclusion from government contracting depending on the severity of the offense.